vanguardfox/ADS506-F23/README.md

-### Bull Market or Bear Market: Recession Time Series Prediction for Q1 2024
+### Bull Market or Bear Market: Time Series Price Prediction for Q1 2024

 This project is a part of the ADS-506 course in the Applied Data Science Program at the University of San Diego.
 ### Project Status: [Planned, Active, On-hold, Completed]